viraj0503/scpoproghw1/README.md

 ## Logistics

-* You have time until March 7 2024
+* You have time until 16th of October
 * You **must** do the homework in teams of 2 or 3 students

 ## Submitting via Pull Request (PR)